zalando-incubator/stackset-controller/docs/howtos.md

 HPAs can be specified in 2 different ways for stacksets.
 The first is to use the `horizontalPodAutoscaler` field which is similar in syntax to the original Horizontal Pod Autoscaler.
 The second way is to use the `autoscaler` field.
 This is then resolved by the _stackset-controller_ which generates an HPA with an equivalent spec.
-Currently, the autoscaler can be used to specify scaling based on 4 metrics:
+Currently, the autoscaler can be used to specify scaling based on the following metrics:

 1. `CPU`
 2. `Memory`